THE BIKE THEY CALL “OTTER”...

 An alloy tank was used on this batch, and alloy guards, unlike the first batch, that were fitted with chromed steel equivalents.

-By the end of the run of these “F” type running through to “G”type engines, they had been sorted with better side points ignition, new beefed up gears (the military ones being wide ratio) a much improved oil pump and lubrication system.
-Which satisfied the new military client?
+By the end of the run of these “F” type running through to “G”type engines, they had been sorted with better side points ignition, new beefed up gears (the military ones being wide ratio) a much improved oil pump and lubrication system, and better engine bearings, which satisfied the new military client?

 BSA during this time had a new design and research establishment, that had come up with a new cheaper to build version of the engine, this used the connecting rod borrowed from the sister Triumph twin.
 Along with an all alloy cylinder with built in pushrod tunnel and steel liner, to match the revised cylinder head, with better porting, more fining for greater cooling, and new concentric adjustment for the rocker to valve clearance.
 The C25-B25 had arrived.
 These engines suffered firstly with the liner in the cylinder slipping down when hot, which was rectified by fitting later ones with an added lip at the top.
 But the major problem was the alloy connecting rod snapping with disastrous consequences.
 This item was OK fitted to a Triumph Twin, which ran a lot smoother but couldn’t stand the more aggressive nature of the single.
 The item was redesigned several times before the engineers got it right, (nearly).